 CHE 111-112.
 PRINCIPLES OF CHEMISTRY FOR THE LIFE SCIENCES I-II.
 A survey of chemical principles with application to the life sciences and with special emphasis on organic chemistry and biochemistry.
 This course is not intended as a prerequisite for any other chemistry course.
 It will not satisfy the general education requirement for science.
 Four one-hour lectures per week in the first semester.
-Three 1-hour lectures and one 3-hour laboratory per week in the second semester.
+The course consists of three 1-hour lectures per week.
+First time registrants must take both the lecture component and the lab component concurrently.
 Prerequisites: MAT 140 or MAT 143 (may be taken concurrently) and successful completion of ENG 101/RCA 021 or a satisfactory score on the placement exam, or satisfactory SAT score for exemption.
-CHE 111 (F-STT; VAR-STX).
+Corequisite: CHE 112L, CHE 111 (F-STT; VAR-STX).
 CHE 112 (S-STT; VAR-STX).